Paddle Testing

 Paddle Technology Crackdown Continues: PPA Bans JOOLA Gen3s at Texas Open

-In an e-mail late Tuesday night the PPA Tour notified pro players that the JOOLA Gen3 paddles were banned from play at the PPA Texas Open.
+In an email late Tuesday night, the PPA Tour notified pro players that the JOOLA Gen3 paddle ban was in effect for the CIBC Texas Open.

 Please note that a decision was made last night that the Gen3 JOOLA paddles are not approved for play at the CIBC Texas Open due to a discrepancy with USAP.
 We’re excited about the new process with UPA to help mitigate these changes in the future.
 Paddles need to be listed on USAP and pass PPA testing protocols tested by the independent laboratory PPL.
 Thank you for your understanding.